Covid-19 infection rates seem to be going down, but we're not completely out of the woods yet as far as omicron hospitalisations are concerned.

 So this is another restrained festive season for many of us.
 That doesn't mean the bedroom activities should be restrained too, though.

-You may still be spending hours indoors, tackling endless chores, and then there’s worrying about the kids, jobs, money and health.
+Yes, you may still be spending hours indoors, tackling endless chores, and then there’s worrying about the kids, jobs, money and health.

-As hard as it may sound during this time, it’s important to keep your love life on track as sex is one of the best stress busters around, experts say.
+But, as hard as it may sound during this time, it’s important to keep your love life on track as sex is one of the best stress busters around, experts say.